core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The server in this example also indicates that it is capable of providing observation on resource lookups.

-\[ The RFC editor is asked to replace these and later occurrences of MCD1, TBD64 and TBD504 with the numeric ID values assigned by IANA to application/link-format+cbor and application/link-format+json, respectively, as they are defined in I-D.ietf-core-links-json. \]
+\[ The RFC editor is asked to replace these and later occurrences of MCD1, TBD64 and TBD504 with the assigned IPv6 site-local address for "all CoRE Resource Directories" and the numeric ID values assigned by IANA to application/link-format+cbor and application/link-format+json, respectively, as they are defined in I-D.ietf-core-links-json. \]